tensorflow/tensorflow/tensorflow/g3doc/how_tos/new_data_formats/index.md

 It takes a queue argument, which is where it gets filenames to read from whenever it needs one (e.g. when the `read` op first runs, or the previous `read` reads the last record from a file).
-It produces two scalar tensors: a string key and and a string value.
+It produces two scalar tensors: a string key and a string value.

 To create a new reader called `SomeReader`, you will need to: